Skip to content

 The majority of nocturnal wildlife is sensitive to light.
 This means that a strong source of light, such as a flash, can temporarily blind them.
 There is a lot of argumentation and speculation on whether flash photography is harmful to animals or not.

-15. No crowding, please!
+15. No Crowding, please!

 A crowded animal is a distressed animal – especially if it is wild.
 Therefore, if you find yourself in a large crowd during your wildlife shoot, it is best to consider where you can move to alleviate the stress on your subject.
 Alternatively, consider whether there a different time of day when you can visit the area, when there are fewer people present.

-16. Equality is key to photograph wildlife ethically
+16. Equality is key

-17. Endangered species
+17. Endangered Species

 18. Avoid captive wildlife